FullScreenShenanigans/FullScreenPokemon/README.md

 ![TypeScript: Strict](https://img.shields.io/badge/typescript-strict-brightgreen.svg)
 [![NPM version](https://badge.fury.io/js/fullscreenpokemon.svg)](http://badge.fury.io/js/fullscreenpokemon)

-A free HTML5 remake of the original Pokemon, expanded for modern browsing.
+HTML5 remake of the original Pokemon, expanded for modern browsers.

 <!-- /Top -->

 ## Usage

-The built `src/index.html` uses [UserWrappr](https://github.com/FullScreenShenanigans/UserWrappr) to fill the available window size with a game screen, option menus, and piped input events.
+The built `lib/index.html` uses [UserWrappr](https://github.com/FullScreenShenanigans/UserWrappr) to fill the available window size with a game screen, option menus, and piped input events.
 It stores its generated instance as `window.FSP`.

 To do this in your own page, use the exported `createFspInterface` function.